bobquest33/PyChannel/README.md

 What is PyChannel:
 ---
 PyChannel is a python implementation of a generic imageboard software (think 4chan) like Futaba channel geared toward ease of use, and a small code base.
 It is <i>Very</i> basic.

+### Starting it up

+To start the server, once all of the dependinces have been installed, just run `sudo python channel.py` (sudo because it runs on port 80) from the home directory.
+It's also possible to run this through Apache or in theory any WSGI capable webserver.
+Just set up channel.py as the wsgi file and change the path to the config file in channel.py to an absolute path.

+### Configuring PyChannel

 All options can be found in `channel.ini` which is the configuration file for the app.
-A basic version of what `channel.ini` would look like goes somthing like this:
+A basic version of what `channel.ini` would look like goes something like this:

     [boards]
 	g: General